chenseanxy/telegraf-snmp-docker-mibs/README.md

-# telegraf-snmp-docker-mibs
+# Telegraf SNMP Image with some popular MIBs.

-Based on nuntz/telegraf-snmp, added some MIB files.
+Based on nuntz/telegraf-snmp

+## Current collection of additional MIB files

+- Synology
+- Dell PowerEdge

+> PRs and issues welcome!
+Looking for community feedback for what MIBs people are using.